 You should also consider continually surveying your existing customers and asking for feedback in every way you can – it’s the best way for you to improve.

 Repurpose Your Content

 Content is vital.
-There’s no point having the world’s greatest business card if it doesn’t tell your customers anything about who you are and the type of service you offer.
+There’s no point in having the world’s greatest business card if it doesn’t tell your customers anything about who you are and the type of service you offer.

 A great way of saving money is to reuse your impactful content.
-Use similar content in flyers, brochures and leaflets, and you won’t have to spend money by re-designing your products and re-writing your marketing content.
+Use similar content in flyers, brochures, and leaflets, and you won’t have to spend money by re-designing your products and re-writing your marketing content.